Apostrophe after X

 Personal names are a case in point, as people tend to have possessions and possessions generally demand apostrophes.

-As a rule of thumb, adding the to the apostrophe is a good idea: for example, the chateaux’s imposing walls or Marx’s impressive beard.
+As a rule of thumb, adding the s to the apostrophe is a good idea: for example, the chateaux’s imposing walls or Marx’s impressive beard.

 In the past adding an s may have seemed very clumsy.
 However, style guides are now pointing in that direction, even ones in the US where ideas about grammar tend to be more traditional.